cloudera/cloudera-playbook/README.md

 scp_if_ssh = True
 ```

-Note: please update the inventory path of the dynamic_inventory_cm if it is necessary
+Note: Update the inventory path of the dynamic_inventory_cm if necessary

 **Step 6**: Change the working directory to cloudera-playbook